What happens when a machine designed for saving lives ends in a mortality?

-When a patient’s heart and lungs begin to fail, they are often put on a treatment called extra corporeal membrane oxygenation, or ECMO for short.
-These life-support systems are often the last chance to help critically ill patients recover by helping to pump blood and oxygen around the body.
+When a patient’s heart and lungs begin to fail, they are sometimes put on a treatment called extra corporeal membrane oxygenation (ECMO).
+These life-support systems are the last chance to help critically ill patients recover, as they help to pump blood and oxygen around the body.
 From infants to children and adults, these amazing machines have saved tens of thousands of lives worldwide.

 Working alongside this team is another young researcher, Jamaal Suby.
-Jamaal is looking at creating a device that stops these vital tubes from becoming dislodged - thanks to your support, this device is already being tested in the Critical Care research labs!
+Jamaal is looking at creating a device that stops these vital tubes from becoming dislodged.
+Thanks to your support, this device is already being tested in the Critical Care research labs!

-Thanks to the tireless dedication of our nurses in research at The Prince Charles Hospital, a life-saving solution for a life-saving machine could be just around the corner!
+Because of the tireless dedication of our nurses in research at The Prince Charles Hospital, a life-saving solution for a life-saving machine could be just around the corner!

 Support ground-breaking research today by making a donation to The Common Good.